 Since then, the Community Leadership Association has assisted in developing leadership programs throughout the United States and across Canada, and has promoted the expansion of leadership programs into other countries.
 There are now about 1,500 community leadership programs world wide.

 The first community leadership program in Canada, Leadership Vancouver, was co-founded by Volunteer Vancouver and the Vancouver Board of Trade in 1991.
-There are now programs in 22 communities across Canada.
+At one point, there were programs in 22 communities across Canada.